 Sustainable Development Goals (SDG) are understood to be 17 different goals for sustainable development.
 They were launched by the United Nations as part of Agenda 2030 and cover a broad spectrum of global sustainability issues such as climate change, innovation and social equality.
 Their implementation explicitly addresses the target groups governments, business enterprises and civil society.
 The goals are the fight against global poverty and the chance for a dignified life for all people.
 The inclusion of SDG can be a building block of CSR measures.

 From 2015 to 2017, subordinated loans at Innovestment were pooled in a special purpose vehicle (SPV) established specifically for the respective company.
-The aim was to improve the company's ability to obtain follow-up financing and to simplify investor support.
+The aim was to improve the company's ability to obtain follow-up financing, to increase the investors upside potential and to simplify investor support.
 After a successful financing round, the SPV participated in the company as an independent shareholder by contributing the pooled investment amount to the company to be financed via a capital increase.
 With this model, Innovestment took on a pioneering role in crowdinvesting.

-Subordinated loan (also known as a subordinated debenture or debt) “is an unsecured loan or bond that ranks below other, more senior loans or securities with respect to claims on assets or earnings.
+A subordinated loan "is an unsecured loan or bond that ranks below other, more senior loans or securities with respect to claims on assets or earnings.
 Subordinated debentures are thus also known as junior securities.
 In the case of borrower default, creditors who own subordinated debt will not be paid out until after senior bondholders are paid in full.”

 The total amount repayable – also called total redemption amount – describes the amount that investors will receive after the end of their investment.
 It includes the capital invested plus the interest earned during the term.
 The time of payment depends on the interest period.